Judecoin/wallet/CLI-Wallet-Doc/README.md

 # Step 1: Opening judecoin-wallet-cli and judecoind.

 To use the judecoin-wallet-cli we must first have the daemon, judecoind, up and running.
-The judecoind is your node which the jude-wallet-cli broadcasts through.
-Without the node running the jude-wallet-cli will not be able to operate.
+The judecoind is your node which the judecoin-wallet-cli broadcasts through.
+Without the node running the judecoin-wallet-cli will not be able to operate.

 Open up the judecoind file in the folder you extracted the release from.